zelenadinja/zelenadinja/README.md

 - 👋 Hi, I’m @zelenadinja
-- 👀 I’m interested in spending money on cloud and bending NNs to my will.
+- 👀 I’m interested in spending money on AWS
-- 🌱 ONNX
 - 📫 How to reach me zelenadinja@gmail.com

 <!---